-Each CDSBEO staff member must complete the self-assessment prior to reporting to work each day.
 Staff should closely monitor for symptoms of COVID-19 throughout the day.
-If an employee experiences symptoms during the day while at work, they should immediately contact the School Administrator and follow these steps:
+If an employee experiences symptoms, they should complete a self-assessment, and if symptoms are confirmed, they are to immediately contact the School Administrator and follow these steps:

 - 1. The symptomatic employee must practice strict respiratory etiquette (i.e. coughing and sneezing into your elbow or tissue) and good hand hygiene.
-Wear a medical mask and face shield/goggles and maintain a safe physical distance of 2 metres/6 feet. - 2.
+Wear a face covering/mask and maintain a safe physical distance of 2 metres/6 feet. - 2.
 After notifying Administration, the symptomatic employee will remove themselves from the classroom and/or common area, away from other students and staff.
 They will leave the school, or they will present themselves to a predetermined isolation room within the school, to limit further exposure or spread of the illness.